jorgeuos/matomo-setup/README.md

-# matomo-setup
-Setup Matomo locally.
+# Easelly Setup Matomo locally.

+Jumping between different workstations can be a hazzle.

+So I keep track of my changes in this repo if I need to jump between computers.